zompi2/cppcorosample/README.md

 This is a specific case of a coroutine Task which resumes itself.
 It must somehow receive the coroutine Handle and the amount of seconds we want to wait.
 The time to wait is passed as an argument in the constructor.
 The coroutine Handle is obtained from the `await_suspend` function.
-The `await_suspend` function starts the Unreal Engine ticker which will resume the suspended coroutine using the received Handle.
+The `await_suspend` function starts the Unreal Engine ticker which will resume the suspended coroutine using the received coroutine Handle.

 ## Fade Out function
 The fade out function changes the camera fade in a for loop in 10 steps every 0.1 second.
-You can notice the `co_await CoroWaitSeconds(.1f)` after every loop, which triggers our waiting coroutine Task.
+You can notice the `co_await CoroWaitSeconds(.1f)` after every loop iteration, which triggers our waiting coroutine Task.

+In order to use this function, simply call it in your project.

 ## More coroutines for UE5
-If you are interested witch coroutines implementation for Unreal Engine 5 check out the amazing plugin [UE5Coro](https://github.com/landelare/ue5coro).
+If you are interested witch coroutines implementation for Unreal Engine 5 check out this amazing plugin [UE5Coro](https://github.com/landelare/ue5coro).
 Coroutines are also implemented in my UE plugin [Enhanced Code Flow](https://github.com/zompi2/UE4EnhancedCodeFlow) as well :)

 [Back to index](#index)